 In a hurry?
 The winner is Seagate BarraCuda Internal HDD (2TB Variant).
 It is an extremely quiet hard drive that can store 1TB of your data.
 This hard drive features 7200RPM and 254MB Cache with the support of SATA 6Gb/s.

-Second, on our list is WD Red NAS Pro which is another 3.5’’ HDD with 7200RPM and a large 64MB cache.
+Second, on our list a.k.a. quietest NAS drive is WD Red NAS Pro which is another 3.5’’ HDD with 7200RPM and a large 64MB cache.
 It is also supported by SATA 6GB/s and it is also one of the quietest hard drives that you can get your hands on.

 Seagate BarraCuda HDD